ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 # tcga-wgs-kraken-microbial-quant

 A Kraken2 + Bracken based pipeline for classifying and quantifying microbial reads from GDC TCGA WGS data.

+Feature highlights:

+- Supports Kraken2 or KrakenUniq for read classification.
+- Supports HISAT2 or Bowtie2 for host filtering.
+- Automatically builds the latest MicrobialDB nucleotide and protein Kraken2 databases (or KrakenUniq [nucleotide only]).
+MicrobialDB consists of archaea, bacteria, viral, human, UniVec_Core, and eukaryotic pathogen genomes (EuPathDBv54) with contaminants removed.
-Supports Kraken2 or KrakenUniq for read classification and HISAT2 or Bowtie2 for host filtering.
-Includes the option to do a second pass Kraken2 protein translated search of the unclassified reads from the Kraken2 first pass and combining the report results before feeding into Bracken.
-Properly handles TCGA WGS merged BAMs with mixed SE and PE reads and multiple read lengths when needed by splitting them into read group level FASTQs and processing data through the pipeline at read group level before aggregating the Bracken count results back to GDC BAM level.
+- Includes the option to do a second pass Kraken2 protein translated search of the unclassified reads from the Kraken2 first pass and combining the report results before feeding into Bracken.
+- Properly handles TCGA WGS merged BAMs with mixed PE/SE reads and multiple read lengths when needed by splitting them into read group level FASTQs and processing data through the pipeline at read group level before aggregating the Bracken count results back to GDC BAM level.

 See [References](#references) for the general basis for this pipeline and more information.